 The Trustworthy Systems (TS) Group is the pioneer in formal (mathematical) correctness and security proofs of computer systems software.
 Its formally verified seL4 microkernel, now backed by the seL4 Foundation, is deployed in real-world systems ranging from defence systems via medical devices, autonomous cars to critical infrastructure.
 The group's vision is to make verified software the standard for security- and safety-critical systems.
 Core to this a focus on performance as well as making software verification more scalable and less expensive.

-- fully functional firewall that can be deployed
+- Functional firewall that can be deployed

-- report describing design and implementation
+- Report describing design and implementation